(Links to all of our Speedway Classes can be found

 d.
 Exhaust must exit underneath the car, with the

-2. Drivers from the previous season will also have to register, but will have the first choice of car numbers.
+2. Drivers from the previous season will also have to register.

 3. If the car has not been registered, the Speedway Manager has the right to temporarily change the number.
-Any changes must be done before time trials and heat races.
-The Speedway Manager may also temporarily change the number to avoid duplication.
-Racing teams with the longest recognized use of the duplicated number will be given first choice to keep the number.
+Any changes must be done before practice.

 4. Car numbers must “18” inches high on each side of the car, and on top facing the scoring tower.

 5. Numbers cannot be more than two (3) digits.
 Letters are permitted, but will not be scored.
 Letters must be smaller than the number.

 The Citrus County Speedway reserves the right to send any part(s) in question during technical inspection, to an outside party to determine if they conform to current Speedway rules and regulations.
 The Citrus County Speedway also reserves the right to swap items in question with a new out-of-box item.

 1. All cars, full or part time, must be registered and safety inspected prior to racing for any event.

 a.
 Post-race inspections will still be in effect regardless